 In 2014, UConn became the first and only No. 7 seed to win a National Championship.
 However, the Huskies needed overtime to get past No. 10 Saint Joseph’s in an 89-81 opening-round victory.
 UConn was also the first No. 7 seed to reach the Final Four, but Michigan State would follow in 2015 before losing in the national semifinals.

-In 2017, No. 7 seed South Carolina advanced all the way the Final Four, falling to No. 1 Gonzaga 77-73 in the National Championship semi-finals.
+In 2017, No. 7 seed South Carolina advanced all the way to the Final Four, falling to No. 1 Gonzaga 77-73 in the National Championship semi-finals.
 On their way to the Final Four, the Gamecocks notched upsets over No. 2 Duke, No. 3 Baylor and No. 4 Florida.

 In 2016, Syracuse became the first No. 10 seed to reach the Final Four since the tournament expanded to 64 teams in 1985 with its 68-62 victory against Virginia, according to NCAA.com.
 Syracuse fell to eventual runner-up North Carolina, 83-66, in the semifinal game.